Primary School’s Sports Funding

 The Government has provided additional funding to support the provision of quality primary PE and school sport from September 2013.
 The funding was initially for 2 years but has been extended to the current academic year.

-Each school will receive a lump sum plus an additional £10 per pupil.
-Fairfield will receive approximately £17670 and Colneis approximately £19540, for the academic year 2021-22.
+Each school receives a lump sum plus an additional £10 per pupil.
+For Fairfield this equates to approximately £17710 and for Colneis approximately £19570, for the academic year 2022-23.

 Provision in school